-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Emergency care No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Emergency care No prior authorization required.
 For coverage outside of the United States, See Worldwide Coverage.
-Emergency care refers to services that are: • Furnished by a provider qualified to furnish emergency services, and • Needed to evaluate or stabilize an emergency medical condition.
+Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition \$0 co-pay if admitted to emergency room.
-If you receive emerged network hospital and nee emergency condition is stated an in-network hospital in cost-sharing amount for you are stabilized.
-If you hospital, your stay will be the out-of-network cost-sl y per visit. to the hospital from the within 72 hours. ency care at an out-of-dinpatient care after your abilized, you must move to order to pay the in-network the part of your stay after stay at the out-of-network e covered but you will pay haring amount for the part you are stabilized. that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of-network
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network. \$0 co-pay if admitted t emergency room If you receive emerge network hospital and n your emergency cond must move to an in-ne to pay the in-network of the part of your stay a If you stay at the out-of stay will be covered by of-network cost-sharing y per visit. to the hospital from the n within 72 hours. ency care at an out-of- eed inpatient care after lition is stabilized, you twork hospital in order cost-sharing amount for fter you are stabilized. f-network hospital, your ut you will pay the out- g amount for the part of bu are stabilized.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Health and wellness education programs \$0 annual program fee to enroll into a Silver&Fit fitness facility.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Health and wellness education programs \$0 annual program fee t fitness o enroll into a Silver&Fit facility.
 No prior authorization required.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
 These programs are designed to enrich lifestyles and the health of members including weight management, fitness, and stress management.
 These benefits include Silver&Fit® Exercise & Healthy Aging Program and 24-Hour Nurseline.
-See benefit detail below. \$0 annual fee for two kits.
-Silver&Fit® Exercise & Healthy Aging Program With the Silver&Fit Program, you may choose a membership at a participating fitness facility and participate in the Silver&Fit Home Fitness Program at no cost to you.
+See benefit detail below. \$0 annual fee - Silver&Fit® Exercise & Healthy Aging Program With the Silver&Fit Program, you may choose a membership at a participating fitness facility and participate in the Silver&Fit Home Fitness Program at no cost to you.
 The Silver&Fit Program also includes: healthy aging educational materials, activity rewards, and quarterly newsletters.
-For more information or to sign up for this program, visit www.SilverandFit.com or call Silver&Fit toll-free at (877) 427-4788.
-TTY users call (877) 710-2746.
+For more information or to sign up for this program, visit www.SilverandFit. com or call Silver&Fit toll-free at (877) 427-4788.
+TTY users call (877) 710- 2746.